 The College respects all religious traditions.
-It encourages and promotes this vision through communal prayer, ritual liturgical action, religious studies and personal prayer.
+It encourages and promotes this vision through prayer, liturgical action and religious studies.

 Chapel

 The Chapel is the centre of the College and the place where the most important gatherings of the College community take place around the Eucharistic table of the Lord.
 There are many opportunities for students to participate in common prayer and all students attend the many liturgical celebrations which occur throughout the year.